ITensor/ITensorChemistry.jl/README.md

 The main functionality of this package is outputting a second quantized quantum chemistry Hamiltonian in the molecular orbital basis, given a molecule and atomic orbital basis.

-Below the hood, the package uses Hartree-Fock implemented in [Fermi.jl](https://github.com/FermiQC/Fermi.jl) to obtain the molecular orbital basis and one-electron and two-electron integrals.
+Under the hood, the package uses Hartree-Fock implemented in [PySCF](https://pyscf.org/), which we call using [PythonCall.jl](https://cjdoris.github.io/PythonCall.jl/stable/), to obtain the molecular orbital basis and one-electron and two-electron integrals.

-The main output is an `OpSum` from ITensors.jl, which is a representation of the second quantized Hamiltonian.
+The main output is an `OpSum` from [ITensors.jl](https://itensor.github.io/ITensors.jl/dev/), which is a representation of the second quantized Hamiltonian.
 This can be converted into a variety of other formats, such as a matrix product operator (MPO) to run DMRG, quantum circuit, full matrix representation for exact diagonalization (ED) for full configuration interaction (FCI) calculations, etc.

 ## Installation